ngs-docs/angus/bcl2fastq.rst

     configureBclToFastq.pl -h | less

-If your bcl files are in your Dropbox, connect it to your AWS instance to access the files:
+Now we need to get the sequencing files.
+If your sequencing files are in your Dropbox, connect it to your AWS instance to access the files:

     * http://ged.msu.edu/angus/tutorials-2011/installing-dropbox.html
     * https://www.dropbox.com/en/install?os=lnx